Easy to Use

 RCV is Easy to Use, and Voters Prefer RCV

-Cities have held over 500 elections using RCV since 2004, with 20+ million RCV ballots cast.
-Despite claims that RCV is confusing, voters who have used it overwhelmingly say two things: RCV is easy to understand and RCV is better than single-choice systems (like Sacramento’s).
+Cities have held over 800 elections using RCV since 2004, with 40+ million RCV ballots cast.
+Despite claims that RCV is confusing, voters who have used it overwhelmingly say two things: RCV is easy to understand and RCV is better than “choose-one” systems (like Sacramento’s).

-As of September 2024, fifty-one cities, counties, and states, with over 13 million voters are using RCV.
+As of July 2025, fifty-two cities, counties, and states, with over 14 million voters are using RCV.

 Voters who use RCV overwhelmingly say RCV is easy to understand, including many first-time RCV voters.